Changtzuan/ici_big_data_social_analysis/README.md

 [Provide instructions on how to get started with your project, including any necessary software or data.
 Include installation instructions and any prerequisites or dependencies that are required.]

+## File Structure

+[Describe the file structure of your project, including how the files are organized and what each file contains.
+Be sure to explain the purpose of each file and how they are related to one another.]

 ```plaintext
 ici_big_data_social_analysis\
 ├── LLMsSCORE\